Buy and Sell debt portfolios online

 Limited Liability Companies (LLCs), where members enjoy rights, have a feature known as a personal liability shield protecting against judgment creditors.
 This shield protects the personal assets of a member within the LLC from debtor and creditors' interest.
 It's like having a big, strong wall around your stuff, a member's order of interest in states.

-Impact on Judgment Collections
+Impact on Judgment Debtor's Assets Collections

 Now, here's the kicker.
 Because of these shields, creditors collecting a judgment from a debtor member of an LLC can face interest-related challenges.
 Consider the interest of trying to get past that big wall, as a member, we discussed earlier in order to tackle the debtor issue.
 Not so easy, right?